 Filled with scrambled eggs, spinach, zucchini, jalapenos and cheese these meal prep quesadillas are just perfect for breakfast when you need a hearty meal.
 Fill up, fold in half and store refrigerated, then toast on both sides until golden brown and you’re ready to go.
 Recipe here.

 Canned tuna, a little bit of cream cheese, veggies and eggs make a great crustless breakfast quiche!
 Won’t lie to you, I can eat this any time of the day.
-This quiche recipe is super easy to make and keeps so well in the fridge for 3-4 days.
-Recipe here.
+This quiche recipe comes with 13g protein per 125 calories and is super easy to make.
+It also keeps so well in the fridge for 3-4 days.
+The recipe is here.